tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     | (if present)  |
     +-+-+-+-+-+-+-+-+
 ~~~
-{: #cid_hdr title="DTLS 1.3 CipherText Header"}
+{: #cid_hdr title="DTLS 1.3 Unified Header"}

 Fixed Bits:
-: The three high bits of the first byte of the DTLSCiphertext header are set to
+: The three high bits of the first byte of the unified header are set to
   001. This ensures that the value will fit within the DTLS region when
   multiplexing is performed as described in {{?RFC7983}}.
 It also ensures
   that distinguishing encrypted DTLS 1.3 records from encrypted DTLS 1.2